 Underrepresented minorities are encouraged to apply.

-The deadline to apply was Friday, January 31, 2014.
+The deadline to apply for 2015 will be Friday, January 30.
 Check back in December 2014 for the next round of applications.